pritamkarmakar/shibpurhub/README.md

 Do git pull/push, you shouldn't be asked for the password anymore.

-## Elastic Search
+## Nuget Packages
-Install-Package NEST
+Elastic Search: Install-Package NEST
+Mongodb Driver: Install-Package mongocsharpdriver